Chriscbr/search-reminders/README.md

 `content_script.js`) communicate with `background.js` via
 [message passing](https://developer.chrome.com/extensions/messaging) in order to update or receive data.
+- To obtain metadata about the page (such as the page's title, and its description or tags), `get_metadata.js` is injected to each page when the tab is selected.
+This allows `popup.js` to send a message to content scripts on the tab to get the metadata information if the user wishes to create a reminder.

 ## Debugging notes
 To see what's inside Chrome local storage for the app, open the developer